• Skip to primary navigation

 There are some things that I do very, very well.
 I’m very confident in my knowledge and skills in those areas.
 But there are some skills — which came naturally to some children — which will never be natural to me.

 I can move comfortably among any people in a social situation and leave them with the impression that I’m a likable man.
 I can talk to anybody about anything.
 Nobody intimidates me.
-As long as we stick to small talk — and I get them to tell me about themselves, which others typically love — they will think they like me.
+As long as we don’t talk about anything important — and I get them to tell me about themselves, which others typically love — they will think they like me.

 But that bores me quickly, because that’s not who I am.
 And once the “real me” comes out, most people are confused or bored or offended.